tagDiv/013/readme.txt

 2. A photo by Rami Al-zayat ( https://unsplash.com/photos/w33-zg-dNL4 )

 == Changelog ==
+= v1.1 =
+* Fix: Droid Sans font was loaded but it was used only in one place, we removed the font dependency from the theme.
+* Fix: Footer text logo was not working as expected.
+We now fixed it and we aligned it better.
+* Fix: Double search box issue on the search page.
+The theme always has available a search button in the main menu so another search form on the search page is not needed.

 = v1.0.9 =
 * Fix: Removed theme mbstring support ( already handled by WordPress )